brusMX/nginx-observability/README.md

 - AKS cluster
 - Kubectl binary connected to your cluster

-To test out the functionality of stub_status of nginx, feel free to deploy the added artifacts following the next commands:
+To test out the functionality of `stub_status` of Nginx, feel free to deploy the added artifacts following the next commands:

 1. Create a configmap with the needed nginx configuration.